gvernard/molet/README.md

 ```
 docker run -it --rm -v </path/to/gerlumph/maps/>:/home/gerlumph_maps:ro -v </path/to/molet/output/>:/home/molet_output/:rw gvernard/molet:production
 ```
+For the same reason, any instruments installed by the user ([see below](#adding-new-instruments)) will not be saved when the quitting the docker container, and consequently will need to be installed every time (e.g. by running a simple script).

-You can find more information on this standard docker usage [here](https://docs.docker.com/storage/volumes/).
+You can find more information on docker volume usage [here](https://docs.docker.com/storage/volumes/).

+If you want to do some development, i.e. being able to re-compile the code, then use the **gvernard/molet:development** docker image.
+The commands to re-compile are **make; make install**, and then just run **./molet_driver** accordingly.

 ### Installing manually